Learning without Forgetting for Vision-Language Models: Conclusion

 \section{Conclusion}

 Real-world learning systems necessitate the ability to continually acquire new knowledge.
 In this paper, we aim to equip the popular VLM with the CIL ability.
 Specifically, we learn the expandable projections so that visual and textual information can be aligned incrementally.
-This expansion technique allows for the integration of new concepts without compromising previous ones.
-Additionally, we enforce cross-modality fusion with self-attention mechanism, where visual and textual information are jointly adapted to produce instance-specific embeddings.
-Extensive experiments validate the effectiveness of our proposed \mame.
-Furthermore, we demonstrate that a simple variation of \name preserves the model's zero-shot capability during updating.\\ \textbf{Limitations:} Possible limitations include the usage of exemplars, where storage constraints and privacy issues may happen.
-Future works include extending the model to exemplar-free scenarios.
+This expansion technique allows for integrating new concepts without compromising previous ones.
+Additionally, we enforce cross-modality fusion with the self-attention mechanism, where visual and textual information are jointly adapted to produce instance-specific embeddings.
+Extensive experiments validate the effectiveness of our proposed \name in various VLMs and various continual learning scenarios.
+We also demonstrate that a simple variation can preserve the model's zero-shot capability.
+Future work includes extending the model to exemplar-free scenarios.